ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/src/task/Module.md

 A `Scheduler` can also be used to create appointments via its `AppointmentConfiguration`.

-The following code creates a Task Scheduler as an appointment.
+The following code snippet shows how to create a Task Scheduler as an appointment.

 ```ballerina
 task:AppointmentConfiguration appointmentConfiguration = {